 The Attukal Bhagavathy temple close to the Padmaswamy Temple is an integral part of the trip to this Vishnu Kshetra.
 The Bhagavathy temple is also popularly known as the Sabarimala for women.
 The Pongal festival during February-March here is bound to draw record number of (nearly over a million) women (also featured in the Guinness World Records).
 Plan your trip suitably!

 6. ChottaniKara Bhagavathy Temple

 This is a divine abode that cures all mental ailments.
 The divine mother, Adi Parasakthi is worshipped in three forms during the day – as Saraswathi in the morning, Lakshmi at noon and Durga in the evening.
 The main sanctum houses idols of several deities on the same pedestal – Lakshmi, Narayana, Shiva, Brahma, Ganesha, Subramanya and Sastha.
 This temple complex also houses separate shrines for other gods as well.
 It is important for those visiting this temple to be prepared to come face to face with people in different mental states.

 Kalady (birthplace of Adi Sankara), Vaikom Mahadeva Temple, Thirunelly Temple (off Wayanad), The Mattanchery Synagogue and Matha Amrithanandamayi Ashram also make great additions to the travel itinerary.
 There’s no dearth of religious sites in Kerala.
-Take time to plan your holiday to visit the ones you prefer or simply opt for a suitable Pilgrimage Kerala Tour Package with a reputed tour operator.
+Take time to plan your holiday to visit the ones you prefer or simply opt for a suitable Pilgrimage Kerala Tour Packages with a reputed tour operator.
 Custom tours can also be arranged.